 Jessica chose all-natural birth for second daughter, Honor.
 “I didn’t scream, it was really Zen.
 It was amazing.
 The labor was more like meditation.
 I did yoga breathing.
 I was focused.”

 In 1997, the Baywatch star gave birth to her second son in the comfort of her own home in Malibu, California.
-She said at the time, welcomed son Dylan Jagger through natural birth with two midwives.
+She said at the time that she welcomed son Dylan Jagger through natural birth with two midwives.
 “I gave birth at home both times–natural–with a midwife, in water…with nothing.
 Not even Tylenol.”

 Melissa Joan Hart